 Gasteria gracilis Baker

-Gasteria gracilis is a small succulent with stemless rosettes up to 3 inches (7.5 cm) in diameter.
-The leaves are distichous, fleshy, fat, tongue-like, smooth and very variable in color, from shiny green to green speckled or pale grayish-green.
-The flowers are reddish-pink and green, up to 0.8 inch (2 cm) long and usually appear form midwinter to spring.
+Gasteria gracilis is a small succulent with stemless rosettes growing up to 3 inches (7.5 cm) in diameter.
+The leaves are distichous, fleshy, fat, tongue-like, smooth, and variable in color, from shiny green to green speckled or pale grayish-green.
+Flowers are reddish-pink and green, up to 0.8 inches (2 cm) long, and usually appear from midwinter to spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 These plants are often grouped with Haworthias because the plants have similar cultural requirements.
 Both are attractive small succulents that can tolerate more shade than many succulents, making them more suitable as houseplants.